 Researches from Sonja Vogt

 Nicoló obtained a Master Degree in International and Development Economics at the Universities of Louvain and Namur - in Belgium.
 After nearly a decade working in development with no-profits and international organizations such as UNDP, he joined the research organization Innovations for Poverty Action.
 Based in Burkina Faso, he served as Country Director for Francophone West Africa for 5 years, overseeing a growing portfolio of field experiments and up to 35 permanent staff.
-As Managing Director for the Center for Child Well-being and Development, Nicoló leads the strategic growth of the Center and the partnership with key stakeholders.
-He is part of the Senior Management team, together with Research Director, Prof. Guilherme Lichand.
+As Research Director for the Center for Child Well-being and Development, Nicoló leads the coordination of the Child Development Study, a longitudinal panel study in Malawi.
+Moreover, he oversees research protocols and supports CCWD researchers and students in conceiving and developing their research work.

 Maite Deambrosi is a PhD Candidate at the University of Zurich.
 She obtained her bachelor’s degree in Economics at the University of Southern Switzerland, a master in Economics at University of Zurich and spent a year as an exchange student at University Pompeu Fabra in Barcelona.
 Her main research interests lie in Microeconomics, Behavioral and Development Economics.
 She works on projects in Ivory Coast and Malawi.